vocdoni/docs/docs/about-us/how-we-work.md

 We want a sustainable work-life balance

 - We encourage the use of working hours for learning related stuff to your work and our collective mission.
-- We encourage a balanced lifestyle and we suggest a daily average of 6 working hours
+- We encourage a balanced lifestyle and we suggest a daily average of 7 working hours
-- As of today, everyone gets paid the same.
+- We adapt to everyone's needs and motivations

 ## Coordination

 - We are fully autonomous and responsible individuals, therefore, nothing mandates days, schedules, or hours that you work
 - We don't like process, but we're not afraid of it if is needed.
-- Our communications are 80% online through channels like Matrix/Wire chats and Mumble calls
+- We are a fully remote team.
+We have a bi-monthly retreat for team building

 ## Development practices